-SRK Knowledge Foundation (SRKKF) hosted the 3rd lecture of its ‘Wisdom Series’ on Saturday, 1st Sept.
-2018 at Science Centre, Surat.
-Shri Govind Dholakia, Founding Chairman, SRK Knowledge Foundation welcomed the Guest Speaker Shri Kartikeya Sarabhai, an eminent environmentalist and Director of Centre for Environment Education (CEE), Ahmedabad, along with Shri M. Thennarasan, IAS, Hon.
-Commissioner, Surat Municipal Corporation as the honorable Chief Guest.
+SRK Knowledge Foundation hosted the 3rd lecture of the ‘Wisdom Series’ on Saturday, 1st September 2018, at Science Centre, Surat.
+Shri Govind Dholakia – Chairman, SRK Knowledge Foundation welcomed the Guest Speaker, Shri Kartikeya Sarabhai, an eminent environmentalist and Director of the Centre for Environment Education (CEE), Ahmedabad, along with Shri M. Thennarasan, IAS, Honourable Commissioner, Surat Municipal Corporation, as the Chief Guest.

-Talking about the trend of growth in the Indian cities due to the rapid rate of urbanization, which is around 32%, the need for expansion of cities is increasing.
-The situation was supported by current facts and figures.
-“We need 1.5 ‘Earths’ to live as per our population statistics, and if this continues then by the year 2050, we will need 2.5 ‘Earths’,” said Shri Kartikeya Sarabhai.
+Talking about the trend of growth in the Indian cities due to the rapid rate of urbanisation, which is around 32%, the need for expansion of cities is increasing.
+Current facts and figures supported the situation.
+“We need one & half ‘Earth’ to live as per our population statistics, and if this continues then by the year 2050, we will need two & half ‘Earth’,” said Shri Kartikeya Sarabhai.

-Shri Sarabhai urged the audience to have a positive attitude towards the maximum use of public transportation and minimizing the usage of plastic bags and polythene.
-He persuaded the students of the colleges across Surat to join this mission of sustainability under SDG Handprint Lab by concluding, “India is the fastest growing economically developing country in the world.
-We have this opportunity for next 15 years.”
+Shri Sarabhai urged the audience to have a positive attitude towards the maximum use of public transportation and minimised plastic bags and polythene usage.
+He persuaded the students of the colleges across Surat to join this sustainability mission under SDG Handprint Lab by concluding, “India is the fastest-growing economically developing country in the world.
+We have this opportunity for the next 15 years.”
 He coined a new phrase of ‘Handprint’, an action towards sustainability to overcome the ‘Carbon Footprint’.